 Why did I keep persisting with the pill?

 Well, I hated the idea of the injection because I am terrified of needles.
 It’s one of my phobias.
 The coil, I just felt totally uncomfortable with the idea of and then the implant makes me SHUDDER with fear.
 Not only this, I was just terrified of having the irregular, extremely painful and heavy periods again.
 Mostly, the memory of my periods pre-contraceptive pill were the reason I tried so long with the pill.

 Whilst the pill was a means of controlling my periods, it was also a form of contraception for me.
 But y’know, I’m in a long term relationship and if anything were to happen, it wouldn’t be a bad thing and again, if you’ve seen my most recent life lately, you’ll understand!
 I just don’t feel like I need to be on the pill anymore.

-I’ve been off the pill now since June/July and honestly, I feel so much happier.
+I’ve been off the pill now since earlier this year and honestly, I feel so much happier.